shruthisundaramoorthy-glitch/Hacker-rank/README.md

-Here are some of the hackerrank programs which I have solved in my leisure time.
+Here are some of the hacker rank programs which I have solved in my leisure time.